 A Single-Guide app loads a single guide seamlessly upon launch.
 A Multi-Guide app allows the user to choose from multiple guides.

 If you're not sure yet about which type of app you want it to be, you can always change it until you submit the app for publication.
 After that point, and once the app is live, you will need to resubmit it in order to change the app type (approval could take 5-7 days).

 I would like to have a branded app through Guidebook, and I’ve heard about needing an Apple Developer account.
 Can you describe what this means?

-Apple created new regulations in early 2018 that requires any app in their App Store to be owned and developed by the company or school for whom the app is built.
-So, all branded apps through Guidebook must go through the process of creating an Apple Developer account so we can transfer ownership of the app to you.
+Apple created new regulations in early 2018 that requires any app in its App Store to be owned and developed by the company or school for whom the app is built.
+All branded apps through Guidebook must go through the process of creating an Apple Developer account so we can transfer ownership of the app to you.
 From there, we manage the app like we always have.
 There are more details about the process here.

 My App Management card is grayed out; why is that happening?